dimenerno/dimenerno.github.io/_posts/2025-03-18-quanitfying-in-en.md

 <div>$\exists \mathsf{a, b} \big($ <sup>M</sup>$\mathsf{a}$ kicked $\mathsf{b}$<sup>M</sup> $=$  <sup>M</sup>$\mathsf{b}$ was kicked by $\mathsf{a}$<sup>M</sup> $\big)$ </div>
 </div>

-> _Remark._ Single quotation marks denote expressions, whilst $\ulcorner$...$\urcorner$ signifies the composition of expressions.
-Similarly, <sup>m</sup>...<sup>m</sup> denotes meanings, whilst <sup>M</sup>...<sup>M</sup> signifies the composition of meanings.
+> _Remark._ Single quotation marks denote expressions, while $\ulcorner$...$\urcorner$ signifies the composition of expressions.
+Similarly, <sup>m</sup>...<sup>m</sup> denotes meanings, while <sup>M</sup>...<sup>M</sup> signifies the composition of meanings.
 Of course, the composition of expressions is also an expression, and the composition of meanings is also a meaning, so equations 1 and 2 hold.
 It is helpful to recall that the author explained equations 1 and 2 by analogy with equation 3.
 >
 > 1. 'The cat is on the mat' $=$ $\ulcorner$The cat is on the mat$\urcorner$
 > 2. <sup>m</sup>The cat is on the mat<sup>m</sup> $=$ <sup>M</sup>The cat is on the mat<sup>M</sup>
 > 3. $237 = 2 \times 10^2  + 3 \times 10 + 7$
 >
 > However, single quotation marks and $\ulcorner$...$\urcorner$ are not completely identical, nor are <sup>m</sup>...<sup>m</sup> and <sup>M</sup>...<sup>M</sup> completely identical.
-In each case, the former is opaque whilst the latter is transparent.
+In each case, the former is opaque while the latter is transparent.
 Therefore, 1 is impossible but 2 is possible.
 This is analogous to how 3 is nonsensical but 4 is correct.
 >
 > 1. $\exists \alpha\; \big($ '$\alpha$ is on the mat' is true$\big)$
 > 2. $\exists \alpha\; \big(\ulcorner \alpha$ is on the mat$\urcorner$ is true$\big)$